kevinfarrugia/react-recipes/README.md

 __Pros:__

 * Know when the state has been changed from several places in the component;
-* Get a reasonable amount of updats.
+* Get a reasonable amount of updates.

 __Cons:__

 * The inability to distinguish between the _sources_ of the update, if you only want to react to a _certain_ `setState` call.

-(In regards to the con above, it may be that you need to rethink your state so that you don't need to distinguish between the _sources_ of the update.)
+(In regards to the above, it may be that you need to rethink your state so that you don't need to distinguish between the _sources_ of the update.)